We're available 24/7. Call us at (612) 444-5020.

 Minneapolis Drug Trafficking Attorney

-Any kind of drug charge can have serious implications for your future.
-If you are facing drug trafficking charges in Minnesota, it is crucial that you secure quality legal representation as soon as possible.
-A Minneapolis drug crime attorney from Caplan & Tamburino Law Firm, P.A. can help you navigate through the legal process and could help you avoid maximum penalties for your drug offense.
+Any drug charge can have severe implications for your future.
+If you are facing drug trafficking charges in Minnesota, you must secure quality legal representation as soon as possible.
+A Minneapolis drug trafficking attorney from Caplan & Tamburino Law Firm, P.A. can help you navigate the legal process and could help you avoid maximum penalties for your drug offense.

 - Possessing 25 grams of cocaine, meth, or heroin